cartheur/aiventure-eami/README.md

 ## Working with the emulator

 Create a folder in the root file folder called "runtime".
-In it copy whatever version suits your testing computer to run the emulator:
+In it copy whatever version suits your testing computer to run the emulator.
+It works ideally with:

-* Linux (32-bit)
 * Linux (64-bit)
-* Mac
-* Raspberry-pi (32-bit)
 * Raspberry-pi (64-bit)
 * Windows